 Council housing rents become chargeable on the Monday of each week for the week ahead.
 Rent income is accounted for up to and including the last Monday in the financial year.
-This can therefore include an element relating to the following year for which no adjustment is made.
+For 2019/20 this has led to 53 weeks of Housing Rent due being charged on the Rent Accounting system.
+In accordance with proper accounting practice week 53 rent debit has been allocated in proportion between the 2019/20 and 20/21 financial year within the financial statements.